Discipline in Public – The Best Strategy of All

 The English word “instruction” comes from the words “in” and “structure” and basically means “to put structure into.”
 When someone comes on the scene and gives instructions, that person brings structure to the situation and helps people know what to do.
 Mom sees the negative relating pattern and gives guidelines on how to interact in a more positive way.
 She adds the structure needed at the moment to make family life work.
 Unfortunately, because of the well-worn relationship between parent and child, kids may react with resistance.
 That’s because the habits are built over time and need concerted effort to change.

 Hang in there.
 Remember that you’re not giving instructions about how to relate simply to make life easier.
 You’re helping children develop strong relating patterns for the future.
 Without clear guidelines about structure in relational routines, family life falls apart.
-Instruction doesn’t just mean telling kids what to do, though.
+Instruction doesn’t just mean telling kids what to do though.
 It means practicing the right way to relate over and over again.
+See teaching Kids how not just what to do.

 So, what is the best strategy for disciplining in public?
 Practice at home.
 Identify patterns, practice right responses and then test those responses at the neighbors, at the park, and then at the store.